 We ask that, as you contemplate the vending program, you also identify and allocate the resources that are necessary for the program to work.
-We also request that you consider a permit cap for the first year of program operation.
-A permit cap could assist in determining resource allocation and be revisited within the annual status reports.
+We also request that you consider a fixed permit allotment for the first year of program operation.
+A permit allotment for the initial year could assist in determining resource allocation and be revisited within the annual status reports.